maud600/maud-excel-sql-power-BI-journey/README.md

 * Readiness to grow into more advanced analytics and domain-specific work (e.g. health data)

 This repository will continue to evolve as my skills deepen and my projects become more domain-focused.
-This repository will continue to evolve as my skills deepen and my projects become more domain-focused.